braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ## Global subscription states {#subscription-states}

-Braze has three global subscription states for email users (listed in the following chart), which are the final gatekeeper between your messages and your users.
-For example, users who are considered `unsubscribed` will not receive messages targeted at the Global Subscription State of `subscribed` or `opted-in`.
+Braze has three global subscription states for email users (listed in the following table), which are the final gatekeeper between your messages and your users.
+For example, users who are considered `unsubscribed` will not receive messages targeted at the global subscription state of `subscribed` or `opted-in`.

 | State | Definition |
 | ----- | ---------- |